Brian Vibberts: Career

-After graduating from Portland High School (Connecticut) in 1986, Vibberts spent a year in college studying astronomy before transferring to the music production and engineering program at Berklee College of Music in Boston.
+After graduating from Portland High School (Connecticut) in 1986, Vibberts spent a year at University of Massachusetts Amherst studying astronomy before transferring to the music production and engineering program at Berklee College of Music in Boston.
 Upon graduation in 1991, he moved to New York City and began his career at Right Track Recording.
 It was there he started working with artists such as Mariah Carey, Living Colour, and the Brecker Brothers.

 In 1993, he had an opportunity to work at the Hit Factory, to enhance his recording and mixing skills.

 From 1993 to 1995, he worked with artists such as Paul Simon, Billy Joel, Celine Dion, Meat Loaf, David Lee Roth and Dave Matthews Band.
 He also spent an entire year with Michael Jackson working on the album HIStory, which brought his career and their friendship to new heights.
 Opportunities expanded his expertise from album work to the ability of recording and mixing full orchestras.
 He raised the bar in the audio engineering field by working with Shawn Murphy, Dan Wallin, John McClure, and Michael Farrow on film scores, Broadway cast albums and Disney Feature Animated films.

 Vibberts continued fine-tuning his artistic craft of recording and mixing by co-working with the experienced engineers and producers that he admired.
 These world-renowned experts like George Martin, Bruce Swedien, David Foster, Walter Afanasieff, Nile Rodgers, Al Schmitt, Tom Lord-Alge, Arif Mardin, Jimmy Jam, Terry Lewis, Tommy LiPuma and Trevor Rabin helped him accomplish high quality studio work.
 Because of the excellent work he achieved at the Hit Factory, he kept gaining the artists' and producers' respect, which led to more engineering jobs for Kathleen Battle, Heavy D, and additional recording sessions for Michael Jackson.
 During the three years of working at the Hit Factory, he did sessions with record executives Tommy Mottola, Clive Davis, Don Ienner, Ahmet Ertegun, and Dave Glew.